 Other than that though… it’s very similar to the Apple AirPods.
 There are a few minor differences that don’t offer any benefit in terms of usage.

-I have to say, the realme Buds Air does come with a lot more features compared to the Razer Hammerhead True Wireless (review to come soon).
+I have to say, the realme Buds Air does come with a lot more features compared to the Razer Hammerhead True Wireless (review).
 Most notably is the ability to play/pause automatically when wearing/removing the pods from the ear.
 This is made possible thanks to the optical sensor on both pods.
 However, this feature only works if both pods are worn.
 It would’ve been great if can play audio at one side only if only one side is worn.

 And obviously, the realme Buds Air also has touch-sensitive areas on each pod.
 However, it doesn’t have as many controls as other true wireless earbuds/earpods, as shown below: